Things to do in Myanmar

 Not visiting the temples of Bagan in Burma is akin to avoiding Angkor Wat in Cambodia.

 Myanmar’s second largest lake is a little bit special and not just for the 70,000 Intha people living and working around its edges.

-Traveling in Myanmar with kids needn't be daunting if you do your research, book with a vacation company focused on all things family.
+Traveling in Myanmar as a family needn't be daunting if you do your research and book with the right family company.

-It's important wherever you go, but responsible tourism in Myanmar is an especially hot topic as this country is just opening up to tourism and Western involvement after decades of dictatorship and isolation.
+This country is just opening up to tourism after decades of dictatorship and isolation.